Updated: Nov 5

-May lead to nutrient deficiencies, particularly in selenium, certain B vitamins and magnesium.
+Potential Nutrient Deficiencies: It may lead to deficiencies in selenium, specific B vitamins, and magnesium.

-Improving heart health, due to improvements in blood cholesterol, blood lipids, blood pressure and inflammation.
+Improved heart health, marked by enhanced blood cholesterol, blood lipids, blood pressure, and reduced inflammation.

 MRs are fortified with vitamins and minerals to prevent deficiency (which can occur on other low calorie diets).
 Plus they contain plenty of protein.
 This protects muscle mass; preserving immune function and metabolism.
 So they are much safer to follow, compared to fad diets.

 Patients may get up to 5 MRs (bars, porridge, curries, pancakes etc) a day.
 Which means if spaced out, patients can eat at regular intervals throughout the day.
 Unlike some other fad diets 👀

 MRs take the maths out of dieting.
 This prevents calorie counting (snooze), food weighing (who actually has the time?) and removes some thought processes around food (which can make dieting mentally draining).

 The dietitian screens patient prior to commencing a programme with VLCD or not, to ensure they are eligible.
 Screening includes: